derekphilipau/derekau-gatsby-novela/content/posts/2018-08-08-glazy-search-by-color/index.md

 ---
-title: Glazy Search by Color
+title: "Glazy Search by Color"
-author: Derek Au
+author: "Derek Au"
 date: 2018-08-08
-hero:
+hero: ./images/SearchByColor.jpg
 excerpt:
-coverImage: "SearchByColor.jpg"

 ---

 Can’t figure out how to get a certain glaze color?
 Just click “Pick a Color” from the Glazy search to see the possibilities!